vmanage2020/vmanageangular/README.md

-updated on 22-06 by venkat
+updated on 13-08 by venkatesan

 # Ubold Angular - Vertical Layout